 Mapping of existing peacebuilding activities and gaps:

-There is currently no cross-border programmegramme focusing on peacebuilding, displacement, and reintegration in Tanzania and Burundi.
+There is currently no cross-border project focusing on peacebuilding, displacement, and reintegration in Tanzania and Burundi.
 Nonetheless, this project is complementary to national peace building and durable solutions strategies and programmes that are about to start in both Tanzania and Burundi.

 This project is in line with and will contribute to the implementation of the national strategy on the reintegration of people affected by displacement recently adopted by the Government of Burundi.
 This strategy developed by the national working group on durable solutions led by the Ministry of Human Rights, Social Affairs and Gender is a revision of the former reintegration strategy adopted by the Government of Burundi in 2010.
 It provides a new approach based on durable solutions and community resilience based on the lessons learned from the past.
 This revised strategy constitutes the main framework linking emergency, recovery and development efforts and activities to support communities affected by displacement in their progress toward durable solutions.
-The main outcomes of this project align with the main goals of the strategy: 1. improving the human rights of persons affected by displacement and strengthening the security and social cohesion in areas of return 2.
+The main outcomes of this project align with the main goals of the strategy: 1. improving the human rights of persons affected by displacement and strengthening the security and social cohesion in areas of return; 2.
 Improving the living conditions of persons affected by displacement through strengthened community resilience.

 This project is also complementary to the four-year joint United Nations Kigoma human security project that started in June 2017 and focuses on six thematic areas (energy and environment, youth, women and economic empowerment, violence against women and children, education and WASH) in Kigoma region.
 This area-based project focusing on the poorest region of Tanzania hosting the highest numbers of refugees in the country aims at applying a holistic, long-term approach to bridge the gap between humanitarian and development, and between refugees and the host communities.
 The project presented here also contributes to the humanitarian/development nexus and opted for area-based programming including Kigoma region.
 Also, it provides a cross-border and displacement specific dimension.
 It incorporates key mobility elements and a strong reintegration components in Burundi taking into account the specific issues that displaced persons face and/or will face upon return.
 Its main goal is to prepare for the durable solutions and peacebuilding process in Burundi and is therefore complementary to the Kigoma programme.